About

 - Topics: A list of relevant keywords found on the page.

-- Audience: A short summary of the intended audience or simply “Everyone”.
+- Audience: A short summary of the intended audience or simply “everyone”.

 - Certainty: My confidence in the post (“unlikely”, “likely”, “certain”).